Nissan has revealed pricing for its new e-NV200 which will be available as a small van or compact MPV when it arrives in showrooms in July this year.

-The e-NV200 will have two distinct trim levels, and offers potential running cost savings over a conventional diesel van, increasing its appeal for businesses.
+The e-NV200 electric van will have two distinct trim levels, and offers potential running cost savings over a conventional diesel van, increasing its appeal for businesses.
 It also provides 4.2 cubic metres of load space and a maximum payload of 705kg.

-Nissan claims e-NV200 drivers can expect to benefit from up to £2,500 of fuel savings a year with the electric vehicle costing as little as 2p per mile, and suggests maintenance costs will be reduced by £575 based on servicing, parts and wear and tear.
+Nissan claims that e-NV200 drivers can expect to benefit from up to. £2,500 of fuel savings a year with the electric vehicle costing as little as 2p per mile.
+Nissan also suggests maintenance costs will be reduced by £575 based on servicing, parts and wear and tear.

-The 100% electric e-NV200 models qualify for a Government grant – up to £8,000 Plug In Van Grant (PiVG) for the panel van, and up to £5,000 Plug In Car Grant (PiCG) for the five-seater combi.
+The 100% electric e-NV200 models qualify for a Government grant – up to £8,000 Plug In Van Grant (PiVG) for the panel van, and up to £5,000 Plug In Car Grant (PiCG) for the five seater combi van.

 With the Government incentive, the e-NV200 van, in entry level Acenta trim, will retail at £16,562.20 while the similarly specced Combi is priced at £22,859.